lnis-uofu/OpenFPGA/docs/source/manual/file_formats/file_formats_gsb_xml.rst

     The segment ID of the driver channel/routing wire.
 This is used to identify the length/type of the driver channel/routing wire.

+.. option:: tap="<TAP_DISTANCE>"

+    The tap distance of the driver channel/routing wire to the current IPIN.
+This is used to identify the relative position of the driver channel/routing wire to the current IPIN.

 Switch Block GSB Format
 ```````````````````````